ForgeFlow/ao-odoo/ao_crm_helpdesk/README.rst

 This module contains customizations specific to Aleph Objects.

-* Ability to search helpdesk tickets by the content of the chatter messages
+* Adds problem tracking to helpdesk.

 Credits
 =======